hertzsprung/dissertation/notes.md

 Terrain-following
 =================
++ cell sizes are nearly uniform (unlike cut cells that can be very small) -- permits use of explicit methods which are more easily parallelised (Jebens et al 2011)
 - errors in resting atmosphere due to horizontal pressure gradient give rise to spurious vertical velocities aloft (Klemp 2011 via Good et al 2013)

 Cut cell